Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 ### Split and Merge

-In this new example, two branches are fed with the same PLIO and connected on the output side to a kernel that will compute the difference between the two branch outputs.
+In this new example, two branches receive data from the same PLIO and connect on the output side to a kernel that computes the difference between the two branch outputs.

 ![No image!!](images/TwoBranchesStream.png)

 `VERSION=3` of this design stalls almost immediately because this design needs FIFOs set up at the input and output of each branch.

 `VERSION=4` sets these FIFOs and the overall simulation lasts approximately 275 µs.
 This one does not work for AI Engine-ML as the FIFO is too large for this architecture.

 ## Support

-GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](https://support.xilinx.com/).
+GitHub issues are used for tracking requests and bugs.
+For questions, go to [support.amd.com](https://adaptivesupport.amd.com/s/topiccatalog?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>